 Influence, Advocacy and Communications with UNICEF

 Problem: Even before the significant shifts in international development aid that came with 2025, Sanitation and Water For All (SWA), a UNICEF-hosted partnership, understood the need to connect communications strategy to influence and advocacy work.
-As the first to take on this new communications role, I needed to both define it, build the systems and team to support it and then enact it, all in a very short amount of time.
+As the first to take on this new communications role, I needed to define it, build the systems and team to support it and then enact it, all in a very short amount of time.
+In addition, an upcoming high-level meeting, co-hosted alongside the Government of Spain, would bring together Ministers from around the globe and would need its own strategy, supported by the organizational one.

 • I developed a series of Foundational Documents that could speak to a variety audiences that both explained the work and connected it to on-the-ground, changed-lives.
 See an example here.